gkuhn1/django-admin-multiupload/README.md

                                         "image/pjpeg",
                                         "image/png",)

-        def process_uploaded_file(self, uploaded, object, **kwargs):
+        def process_uploaded_file(self, uploaded, object, request):
             '''
-            This method will be called for every file uploaded.
+            Process uploaded file
             Parameters:
-                :uploaded: instance of uploaded file
-                :object: instance of object if in form_multiupload else None
-                :kwargs: request.POST received with file
-            Return:
+                uploaded: File that was uploaded
+                object: parent object where multiupload is
+                request: request Object
-                It MUST return at least a dict with:
+            Must return a dict with:
-                {
+            return {
                 'url': 'url to download the file',
                 'thumbnail_url': 'some url for an image_thumbnail or icon', 'id': 'id of instance created in this method', 'name': 'the name of created file',

-                }
+                # optionals
+                "size": "filesize",
+                "type": "file content type",
+                "delete_type": "POST",
+                "error" = 'Error message or jQueryFileUpload Error code' }
             '''
             # example:
             title = kwargs.get('title', [''])[0] or uploaded.name